widberg/FUELDecompilation/README.md

 ## License

-The `stdint.h` and `inttypes.h` headers in the `objconv` directory are licensed under the following terms:
+The `stdint.h` and `inttypes.h` headers in the `tools/objconv` directory are licensed under the following terms:

 ```c
 //  Copyright (c) 2006-2013 Alexander Chemeris